Rescuing Floppy Disks

 There are currently multiple ways to transfer a lot of floppy disks, some involving original hardware and others involving customized circuits to use modern hardware to pull the data off the disk.

-The DiscFerret is a device that reads magnetic flux data from disks at a sample rate of up to 100MHz.
+The DiscFerret is a USB device that reads magnetic flux data from disks at a sample rate of up to 100MHz.
 It has an interface port that can be connected to most common floppy drives, as well as MFM and RLL hard drives.
 This allows capture of all data, including copy protection, unusual formats, and mastering data.
 Though the hardware is quite powerful, the software is under heavy development at this time.
 A complete floppy format analyzer program is in development.
 All components of the board (including the hardware, firmware, and software) are under an open source license, with source code and hardware designs available at the DiscFerret Mercurial repositories.
 There is also a support and development IRC channel, #discferret on Freenode.
-At this time the boards are not available for purchase, but they usually can be bought at the DiscFerret store.
+At this time the boards are not available for purchase, and the hardware side of the project has been largely discontinued.

 A slightly less expensive and more directed version is the FC-5025, from Device Side Data.
 The FC5025 is a controller board exclusively for use with 5.25" floppy drives.
 Also consisting of a circuit board with USB and floppy drive connectors, this hardware can read a certain number of disks as well, although there are some disk variations it can't.

 If you're looking to duplicate just disks for the Commodore 64, the ZoomFloppy from RETRO Innovations will allow you to do so with an original 1541 (and compatibles), 1571 or 1581 disk drive, and plug it via this card into your Windows, Unix, or Mac OSX system.
 As an extra bonus, it'll allow you to hook up commodore printers to your modern machine, just in case you were looking for that.